activefrequency/loghogd/README.md

 NOTE: cron supports a "reboot" time, but that doesn't make sense in the context of this application, so it is not supported.

+## Development

+If you want to do some hacking on this code, simply check out the sourcetree, init and update submodules, create a virtual env, and run $ setup.py develop:

+    git clone git://github.com/activefrequency/loghogd.git
+    git submodule init
+    git submodule update
+    mkvirtualenv --system-site-packages loghogd
+    python setup.py develop

+Note that you may also need to install python-dateutil using either your OS's package manager, or pip.

+We welcome pull requests, so please feel free to send them!

+## Testing

+LogHog comes with basic unit tests as well as build tests.
+Build tests are performed using Vagrant (http://vagrantup.com).
+To run regular unit tests, set up the development environment as described above; then run:

+    python tests/run.py

+If you want to run the build tests, install Vagrant, then run:

+    python tests/run.py --all

+Note that build tests will take a very long time (up to an hour the first time), and will download large VirtualBox images into ~/.vagrant.